Can Solar Panels Power an RV Air Conditioner?

 How a solar panel works

-In theory, solar panels sound like the simplest of devices.
-Put them out in the sun, they capture the sun’s energy and convert it into electricity.
+In theory, solar panels sound like the simplest devices.
+When placed in the sun, they capture the sun’s energy and convert it into electricity.

-But the entire process of converting sunlight into usable energy that can power up appliances in your RV is a lot more complex.
+However, converting sunlight into usable energy that can power appliances in your RV is much more complex.

-- A solar panel contains an array of photovoltaic cells that capture these photons and knock the electrons loose.
-These electrons then travel from the positive to the negative end of a battery completing the circuit and generating electricity.
-However, a solar panel creates DC energy which then has to be sent to an inverter to be converted into AC energy to power your appliances.
+- A solar panel contains photovoltaic cells that capture photons and knock the electrons loose.
+These electrons then travel from the positive to the negative end of a battery, completing the circuit and generating electricity.
+However, a solar panel creates DC energy, which must then be sent to an inverter to be converted into AC energy to power your appliances.

-So, there you have the key components to complete a solar grid.
-The array of solar panels, the battery to store the electricity, and an inverter to convert it into DC.
+So, you have the key components to complete a solar grid: an array of solar panels, a battery to store the electricity, and an inverter to convert it into DC.

 How many solar panels do you need to install?

-The big question, is how many solar panels do you need to power the rooftop AC?
+The big question is how many solar panels you need to power the rooftop AC.

-Unfortunately, there’s no definite answer to this as there are a lot of variables, some of them unpredictable, that can affect the output of a solar panel.
+Unfortunately, there’s no definite answer to this as many variables, some of them unpredictable, can affect the output of a solar panel.

 But we can always get a ballpark figure and use that as a reference to work with.

-A solar panel designer will do an energy audit for your RV.
-But you can do it yourself.
+A solar panel designer will perform an energy audit for your RV, but you can also do it yourself.
 It’s a fairly simple calculation.

-Check the average draw of all the electrical appliances in the RV and multiply it by the number of hours that each one will be run in a day.
-This gives you the total amount of hours consumed.
+Check the average draw of all the electrical appliances in the RV and multiply it by the number of hours each one runs in a day.
+This gives you the total number of hours consumed.

-For example, to power a 13.5K rooftop air conditioner for 5 hours a day, you need at least 700 amperes per hour (ah) from the battery.
-That’s provided that no other appliance would be running simultaneously.
+For example, to power a 13.5K rooftop air conditioner for 5 hours a day, you need at least 700 amperes per hour (ah) from the battery, provided no other appliance runs simultaneously.

 To generate 700 ah, a solar panel would need to generate approximately 110 amperes per hour for 7 hours per day.

 This can work on a bright and sunny day.
-On a cloudy day though, the chances of such a high output every hour are slim, which means that a lot more would be needed.
+On a cloudy day, though, the chances of such a high output every hour are slim, which means a lot more would be needed.

 That’s approximately 1500W or a 1.5KW solar panel that we are talking about.

 The approximate cost for a solar panel in the United States is $3.05 per watt.
-That means that one single 1500W panel(s) would cost you $4575.
-You can find cheaper panels but beware you get what you pay for!
+That means one single 1500W panel(s) would cost $4575.
+You can find cheaper panels, but beware—you get what you pay for!

 After deducting the 30% Federal ITC discount, provided that there is no other state incentive or rebate, the cost comes to around $3202.